reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 38. [Cache purge requests are not authenticated](https://hackerone.com/reports/154278) to New Relic - 7 upvotes, $0
 39. [CSRF For Adding Users](https://hackerone.com/reports/225326) to New Relic - 7 upvotes, $0
 40. [[Bypass] Code injection to open redirect in https://insights.newrelic.com/accounts/2521182/dashboards/1026927](https://hackerone.com/reports/727368) to New Relic - 7 upvotes, $0
-41. [Sensitive information contained with New Relic APM iOS application](https://hackerone.com/reports/130739) to New Relic - 6 upvotes, $0
+41. [Open redirection on login](https://hackerone.com/reports/123172) to New Relic - 6 upvotes, $0
-42. [Potential sub-domain hijacking](https://hackerone.com/reports/178537) to New Relic - 6 upvotes, $0
+42. [Sensitive information contained with New Relic APM iOS application](https://hackerone.com/reports/130739) to New Relic - 6 upvotes, $0
-43. [CSRF - Delete all empty application policy](https://hackerone.com/reports/123092) to New Relic - 6 upvotes, $0
+43. [Potential sub-domain hijacking](https://hackerone.com/reports/178537) to New Relic - 6 upvotes, $0
-44. [Session Hijacking](https://hackerone.com/reports/167460) to New Relic - 6 upvotes, $0
+44. [CSRF - Delete all empty application policy](https://hackerone.com/reports/123092) to New Relic - 6 upvotes, $0
-45. [Bypass of my two other reports #267636 + #255894 - (IDOR) Ability to see full name associated with other New Relic accounts](https://hackerone.com/reports/271861) to New Relic - 6 upvotes, $0
+45. [Session Hijacking ](https://hackerone.com/reports/167460) to New Relic - 6 upvotes, $0
-46. [[NR Infrastructure] Bypass of #200576 through GraphQL query abuse - allows restricted user access to root account license key](https://hackerone.com/reports/276174) to New Relic - 5 upvotes, $750
+46. [Bypass of my two other reports #267636 + #255894 - (IDOR) Ability to see full name associated with other New Relic accounts](https://hackerone.com/reports/271861) to New Relic - 6 upvotes, $0
-47. [Open redirection on login](https://hackerone.com/reports/123172) to New Relic - 5 upvotes, $0
+47. [[NR Infrastructure] Bypass of #200576 through GraphQL query abuse - allows restricted user access to root account license key](https://hackerone.com/reports/276174) to New Relic - 5 upvotes, $750
 48. [CSV Injection in sub_accounts.csv](https://hackerone.com/reports/127032) to New Relic - 5 upvotes, $0
 49. [JIRA account misconfig causes internal info leak](https://hackerone.com/reports/139970) to New Relic - 5 upvotes, $0
 50. [/accounts/USERID.json file is left open for Restricted User of organization disclosing Owners's Mobile Number and "billing_info, cc_email"](https://hackerone.com/reports/221250) to New Relic - 5 upvotes, $0
 51. [Restricted User is able to edit Alert Conditions of Synthetics Monitors even if Synthetics Permissions is enabled by an admin](https://hackerone.com/reports/197436) to New Relic - 5 upvotes, $0
 52. [Privilege Escalation in Default Notification Preferences](https://hackerone.com/reports/210298) to New Relic - 5 upvotes, $0
-53. [Missing security best practices (leads to further impact)](https://hackerone.com/reports/385420) to New Relic - 5 upvotes, $0
+53. [ Missing security best practices (leads to further impact) ](https://hackerone.com/reports/385420) to New Relic - 5 upvotes, $0
 54. [Manipulation of submit payment request allows me to obtain Infrastructure Pro/Other Services for free or at greatly reduced price](https://hackerone.com/reports/219356) to New Relic - 4 upvotes, $600
 55. [Open redirection bypass](https://hackerone.com/reports/127741) to New Relic - 4 upvotes, $0
 56. [Normal user can set "Job title" of other users by Direct Object Reference](https://hackerone.com/reports/123435) to New Relic - 4 upvotes, $0